Boise State University: Albertsons Stadium

 Boise State Football has a long history of success starting with the junior college days and the national championship team of 1958, coached by the father of Bronco football, Lyle Smith.
 Now named Lyle Smith Field in Albertsons Stadium, the synthetic turf field was standard green before 1986.
 "The Blue" was the idea of athletic director Gene Bleymaier and was the first non-green football field in the country.
 This field is also nicknamed "The Smurf Turf" due to its color.
-Through 2019, Boise State's home record was in 34 seasons on The Blue, with fifteen conference championships.
+Through the end of the 2024 season, Boise State's home record was approximately 215–43 (.833) in 39 seasons on The Blue.

 Ground was broken after the 1969 season, and it opened in September 1970 with a capacity of 14,500.
 Subsequent expansions were completed in 1975 and 1997, and current capacity sits at around 37,000.

 ExtraMile Arena

 Known as the "Boise State University Pavilion" until June 2004, and "Taco Bell Arena" between 2004 and 2019, ExtraMile Arena is home to BSU basketball, wrestling, women's gymnastics, community events, and several concerts each year.
 Opened in May 1982, the arena seats 12,380 on three levels.
 It has hosted rounds one and two of the NCAA basketball tournament on nine occasions from 1983 to 2018, and the third and fourth rounds of the NCAA women's tournament in 2002.

 The construction of the pavilion began in February 1980 on the site of the tennis courts and a portion of the BSU baseball field.
 The Bronco baseball team played their home games in 1980 at Borah Field (now Bill Wigle Field) at Borah High School, and the program was discontinued that May.
 The tennis courts were rebuilt immediately west of the arena, on the former baseball field (infield & right field).